azat-co/aws-intermediate/02-modules.md

 * Node and npm
 * Docker engine

-Detailed instructions and link are in labs/0-installs.md
+Detailed instructions and links are in labs/0-installs.md

 Time: 15 minutes to download and install, go! 🚀